Epic releases Unreal Engine 5.7, moves MegaLights feature from experimental to beta

 - Nanite Foliage, a new geometry rendering system, is also available now.

 Additionally, the engine now supports directional lights, translucency, shadow casting for Niagara particles and more accurate shading and shadowing on hair.
-Epic mentioned that developers can expect a much better performance, improved noise reduction and the reduced need for manual light optimizations.
+Epic said that developers can expect a much better performance, improved noise reduction and the reduced need for manual light optimizations.

 The Procedural Content Generation framework is also ready for developers to use, allowing them to quickly populate environments, introduce natural variety and deliver more engaging game experiences in less time.